9) Where To Ask For Help

 Display your emergency response plan and notes in a prominent place.
 A good idea is to take a picture of the plan using your mobile phone.
 This ensures you have all of these details with you all of the time.
 Download the following Emergency Response Plan Template (with instructions) below.

-Many countries have a national poison information helpline.
-This helpline can assist in any case of bite or sting.
-These helplines provides a 24/7 assistance for telephonic toxicology consultation services.
-This service is free.
+Many countries have a national poison information helpline that can assist in any case of bite or sting.
 Within the context of envenomation, it should be your first point of contact in your country in the following instances:

 • If someone has been bitten or stung by a venomous creature.